Sandrajasmin/Project-Exam/README.md

 4.🛠️ Run npm install in the project root directory to install the necessary dependencies.

-5.🏃‍♀️ Run npm run dev to start the development server.
+5.🏃‍♀️ Run npm run start to start the development server.

 6. The project should now be running on localhost:3000 (or whichever port your environment is set up to use).